meanmedianmoge/zoia_lib/README.md

 - Download patches from PatchStorage
 - Import patches from local storage or SD card
 - Version control and local/PS patch merging
-- Preview patches with the patch visualizer
+- Preview patches with the patch visualizer and expander
 - View and edit patch notes
 - Customized category and tag labels for all patches
 - Manage your SD card folders quickly